Contact-Anchored Proprioceptive Odometry for Legged and Wheel-Legged Robots: Abstract

 \section{Abstract}

 Reliable odometry for legged robots without cameras or LiDAR remains challenging due to IMU drift and noisy joint velocity sensing.
-This paper presents a purely proprioceptive state estimator that uses only IMU and motor measurements to jointly estimate body pose and velocity, with a unified formulation applicable to biped, quadruped, and wheel-legged robots.
-The key idea is to treat each contacting leg as a kinematic anchor: joint-torque--based foot wrench estimation selects reliable contacts, and the corresponding footfall positions provide intermittent world-frame constraints that suppress long-term drift.
+This paper presents a purely proprioceptive state estimator that uses only IMU and motor measurements to estimate body pose and velocity, with a unified formulation applicable to quadruped and wheel-legged robots and extensible to other legged morphologies.
+The key idea is to treat each reliable contact as a kinematic anchor: joint-torque--based foot wrench estimation selects stance contacts, and the corresponding footfall records provide intermittent world-frame constraints that suppress long-term drift.
 To prevent elevation drift during extended traversal, we introduce a lightweight height clustering and time-decay correction that snaps newly recorded footfall heights to previously observed support planes.
-To improve foot velocity observations under encoder quantization, we apply an inverse-kinematics cubature Kalman filter that directly filters foot-end velocities from joint angles and velocities.
-The implementation further mitigates yaw drift through multi-contact geometric consistency and degrades gracefully to a kinematics-derived heading reference when IMU yaw constraints are unavailable or unreliable.
+For wheel-legged platforms, the recorded contact is further propagated by effective wheel rolling displacement with shank-motion compensation and a slope-aware rolling direction.
+To improve foot velocity observations under encoder quantization, we retain an inverse-kinematics cubature Kalman filter as an optional velocity-enhancement module that filters foot-end velocities from joint angles and velocities.
+The implementation further mitigates yaw drift through multi-contact geometric consistency, which is injected as a soft heading prior rather than as a hard reset of the attitude state.

 We evaluate the method on four quadruped platforms (three Astrall robots and a Unitree Go2 EDU) using closed-loop trajectories.
 On Astrall point-foot robot~A, a $\sim$200\,m horizontal loop and a $\sim$15\,m vertical loop return with 0.1638\,m and 0.219\,m error, respectively; on wheel-legged robot~B, the corresponding errors are 0.2264\,m and 0.199\,m.
 On wheel-legged robot~C, a $\sim$700\,m horizontal loop yields 7.68\,m error and a $\sim$20\,m vertical loop yields 0.540\,m error.
 Unitree Go2 EDU closes a $\sim$120\,m horizontal loop with 2.2138\,m error and a $\sim$8\,m vertical loop with less than 0.1\,m vertical error.
-We publicly release the complete implementation (github.com/ShineMinxing/Ros2Go2Estimator.git) and the ROS bags of the Go2 EDU trials, including synchronized video, to enable reproducible evaluation.
+We publicly release the complete implementation (\url{https://github.com/ShineMinxing/CAPO-LeggedRobotOdometry}) and the Go2 EDU test data through the GitHub Releases tag \texttt{DataForTest}, including ROS bags, CSV files, and videos, to enable reproducible evaluation.